Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 6. Encapsulates necessary complexity behind an elegant API.
 7. Avoids all unnecessary abstraction.
 8. Adheres to the style guide of the project.
 9. Makes you proud to show it to your peers.
+TODO: re-write this one

 As far as I can tell, these are the universal truths of software engineering.